OSEGermany/OKH-RDF-DB/README.md

 # Creates the DB and fills it with the data
 # (See the output for instructions
-# of how to run SPARQL querries on the command-line).
+# of how to run SPARQL queries on the command-line).
 # NOTE This might take quite a while to finish
 ./fill-db